Daniel-KM/Omeka-S-module-Annotate/README.md

 > are available on [GitLab], which seems to respect users and privacy better
 > than the previous repository.__

-[Annotate] is a module for [Omeka S] that implements the [Web Annotation Ontology] of the World Wide Web consortium [W3C] and creates a resource template to allow users to annotate, tag, comment, rate, highlight, draw, etc. any target resource easily and in a normalized way.
+[Annotate] is a module for [Omeka S] that implements the backend to manage the [Web Annotation Ontology] of the World Wide Web consortium [W3C].
+It has no end user friendly interface, that are provided by other modules or by a theme in order to annotate, tag, comment, rate, highlight, draw, etc. any target resource easily and in a normalized way.

 The module adds a role "Annotator" too, who has less rights than a Researcher